-The History of Tattooing: A Beginner’s Guide for Aspiring Tattoo Artists
+The History of Tattoos: A Beginner’s Guide for Aspiring Tattoo Artists

 Ancient Egyptian women weren’t getting tattoos for aesthetics.
 They inked their bodies to guard against childbirth complications—because, at the time, medicine was essentially “cross your fingers and hope for the best.”

-Tattooing has been survival, status, punishment, and protest.
+Tattoo history shows that this practice has been about survival, status, punishment, and protest.
 It’s older than democracy, older than written law, and definitely older than any argument about whether tattoos “look professional.”
-Every civilization that ever tattooed used it to mark identity, power, protection, or defiance.
+Every civilization that ever practiced tattooing used it to mark identity, power, protection, or defiance.

-And if you’re reading this, you’re already part of the next chapter.
+And if you’re reading this, you’re already part of the next chapter in this rich tattooing history timeline.

 Origin of Tattoos

-One of the most famous examples is Ötzi the Iceman, a well-preserved mummy from around 3300 BCE discovered in the Alps. Ötzi's body bears 61 tattoos, primarily consisting of simple dots and lines.
-Interestingly, many of these tattoos are located on areas corresponding to acupuncture points, suggesting they may have been applied for pain relief rather than adornment.
-This challenges the common perception of tattoos as purely aesthetic and highlights their functional role in ancient healthcare practices.
+One of the most iconic figures in tattoo history is Ötzi the Iceman, a mummy from around 3300 BCE found in the Alps.
+He had 61 tattoos, consisting of simple dots and lines.
+Many of these tattoos were located on areas corresponding to acupuncture points.
+So when people ask, "What was the first tattoo ever?"—Ötzi’s ink is among the earliest known examples.

 Ancient Tattoo Techniques